metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Required:

-- `ca_name` (String) CA is the name of a ConfigMap containing a CA certificate.It needs to be in the same namespace as the LokiStack custom resource.
+- `ca_name` (String) CA is the name of a ConfigMap containing a CA certificate.
+It needs to be in the same namespace as the LokiStack custom resource.

 Optional:

-- `ca_key` (String) Key is the data key of a ConfigMap containing a CA certificate.It needs to be in the same namespace as the LokiStack custom resource.If empty, it defaults to 'service-ca.crt'.
+- `ca_key` (String) Key is the data key of a ConfigMap containing a CA certificate.
+It needs to be in the same namespace as the LokiStack custom resource.
+If empty, it defaults to 'service-ca.crt'.